Inducing exceptional points, enhancing plasmon quality and creating correlated plasmon states with modulated Floquet parametric driving: Discussion

 The phenomena presented here can be implemented in two dimensional Dirac systems, such as black phosphorus or TMDs \citep{manzeli2017_tmd_2d}.
-Another candidate for realizing our ideas is graphene, where light induced gaps have been observed at $\Omega_{F}=46\,\mathrm{THz}$ \citep{mciver2020light_anomaouls_Hall_graphene}.
+Another candidate for realizing our ideas is graphene, where Floquet-Bloch states have also been observed at different driving energies \citep{mciver2020light_anomaouls_Hall_graphene,merboldt2024_floquet_observation_graphene_1,choi2024_floquet_observation_graphene_2}.

 In summary, modulated Floquet parametric driving offers a road to realize new non-equilibrium electron phases with broken translation symmetries in time and space and non-trivial Goldstone modes.
 Additionally, MFPD opens new possibilities to excite and control THz plasmons by optical or infrared signals.
-Given the interest in efficient THz technology, the realization of plasmonic parametric amplifiers, time reversal mirrors and other effects predicted for time-varying photonic materials \citep{galiffi2022photonics_time_varying_ptc,lustig2018topological_photonic_time_crystal,lyubarov2022photonic_time_crystal_amplified} will advance current plasmonic research.
-A direct observation of exceptional points and non-dispersive regions can be achieved by mapping the plasmon dispersion, e.g., with spectroscopic measurements \citep{shin2011_measuring_plasmon_dispersion_control_of_plasmon_by_doping}, while the crystalline plasmon phase can be detected via a spectroscopy of the collective Goldstone and optical modes.
-Scanning potentiometry could be used to measure the periodic density $\delta\rho$ of the crystalline state \citep{krebs2021_electrostatic_dams,moller1991_potentiometry_plasmons}.
+Given the interest in efficient THz technology, the realization of plasmonic parametric amplifiers, time reversal mirrors and other effects predicted for time-varying photonic materials \citep{galiffi2022photonics_time_varying_ptc,lustig2018topological_photonic_time_crystal,lyubarov2022photonic_time_crystal_amplified} will advance current research on plasmons.
+A direct observation of exceptional points and non-dispersive regions can be achieved by mapping the plasmon dispersion, e.g., with spectroscopic measurements \citep{shin2011_measuring_plasmon_dispersion_control_of_plasmon_by_doping}, while the crystalline plasmon phase can be detected via scanning near-field optical microscopy which can be used to measure the periodic density $\delta\rho$ of the crystalline state \citep{chen2012optical_near_field_tip_plasmons_scanning_koppens,fei2012_near_field_tip_plasmons_scanning_basov}.
 The plasmon lattice could also be observed through light or electron scattering experiments, where it would act similarly to a 2D grating.
 Finally, we note that similar physics could be implemented using other types of collective modes, e.g., magnons.